Karl Reimer: Early life and education

-Reimer was born on December 25, 1845, in Leipzig as the son of the bookseller Karl August Reimer (1801–1858).
+Reimer was born on December 25, 1845, in Leipzig as the son of bookseller Karl August Reimer (1801–1858).
 His father moved the Weidmann bookstore from Leipzig to Berlin in 1854.

-After Karl Reimer took his Abitur and was schooled at the Friedrichs-Gymnasium Berlin in 1865, he started his studies in Göttingen and Greifswald but was interrupted by the draft of the German War of 1866.
-Only after recovering from a severe war-related typhoid fever was he able to continue his Chemistry studies in Greifswald, then Heidelberg and finally in Berlin.
+After taking his Abitur, having attended school at the Friedrichs-Gymnasium Berlin in 1865, he started his studies in Göttingen and Greifswald, but was interrupted by the draft of the German War of 1866.
+Only after recovering from a severe war-related typhoid fever was he able to continue his chemistry studies in Greifswald, then Heidelberg and finally in Berlin.

 The German Chemical Society in Berlin elected him as a student member on March 22, 1869.

-At the Friedrich Wilhelm University he began his dissertation with natural Chemist August Wilhelm von Hofmann.
+At the Friedrich Wilhelm University, he began his dissertation with natural chemist August Wilhelm von Hofmann.
 The Franco-Prussian War of 1870-1871 interrupted more intensive research with Hofmann.
 Nonetheless, Reimer received his doctorate in Chemistry, focusing on Biochemistry, (It was then mainly referred to as Natural Chemistry, which is since outdated) in July 1871 under Hofmann with “On Some Derivatives of Fermentation Butyl Alcohol”.